-Scenario Outcome Transfer request before 14 calendar days have Module is removed from the student's record - elapsed from the start of the teaching period. the attempt is not lost.
-Transfer request 14 calendar days after the Not permitted. start of the teaching period.
+Scenario Outcome Where permitted by the critieria in C2, a If the transfer is approved, the original transfer request may be made before 14 module is removed from the student's calendar days have elapsed from the start record and the attempt is not lost. of the teaching period.
+A transfer request made 14 calendar days A transfer is not permitted. after the start of the teaching period.